DevDecoder/DynamicXml/README.md

 # DynamicXml

+**NOTE: This package is currently in development and testing but will be deployed soon.**

 Convenience extension method that converts any `XObject` into a `dynamic` for easy access, combined with a powerful XML filter.